Storyline 360: Modern Text Rendering

 New projects no longer have the classic text option and use modern text by default, so you don’t have to do any extra work.
 Just create your course and publish.
 It’s that easy!

 Existing Storyline 360 Projects Use Classic Text

-Because switching to modern text can make minor changes to character spacing, it’s possible that blocks of text could wrap differently.
+Because switching to modern text can make minor changes to spacing, it’s possible that blocks of text could wrap differently.
 If you designed your course so text wraps at specific points, you may need to adjust the size or placement of text boxes after switching to modern text.